Learn how to craft advanced animations with InVision Studio.

-After that, adjust the artboard timeline (the bar) to increase the duration of all nested objects to ~0.6s (that’s ~0.3s for each animation sequence, assuming there will be two sequences).
+After that, adjust the artboard’s timeline bar to increase the duration of all nested objects to ~0.6s (that’s ~0.3s for each animation sequence, assuming there are two sequences).
 Next, isolate the two sequences by reducing the timeline of certain objects to 0.3s, where the first sequence objects should start at 0s, and the second at 0.3s.

 Click the Play Animation icon to test the animation.

 Click the Loop Animation icon to keep it rolling continuously, and use the dropdown to slow down the animation if needed — both are very useful for testing animations 👌.

 Everything look ok?
 Awesome! 😃

 In the next step of this InVision Studio animation tutorial we’ll need to duplicate the after state, this time rotating the modal window to the right, but in order for the after state to transition into this sequential state automatically (i.e. without interaction), we’ll need to set up what’s called a timed trigger.
 Select the artboard, hit C, and this time change the Trigger to “Timer”.
 Set the Timeout to “0s” to make the sequence seamless.